-The new-gen Swift is already on sale in Japan.
-It is built on an all-new platform called HEARTECT.
+The new-gen Swift is built on an all-new platform called HEARTECT.
 This new chassis has been designed to be stiffer, agiler and a lot lighter than the current model’s chassis.
 This has deliberately been done to enhance the car’s fun-to-drive factor.
-In fact, Maruti Suzuki has recently claimed that the new Swift will have very sporty dynamics.
+In fact, Maruti Suzuki has claimed that the new Swift has extremely sporty dynamics.

 The Swift has been a leader in its segment for around a decade.
-But since the current model has been present in the market from quite a time, sales of the Maruti Swift have been declining continuously.
-Our February 2017 car sales analysis revealed that the Grand i10 sold around 500 units more than the Swift, which clocked its worst ever sales of just 12,328 units.
+But since the current model has been present in the market for quite a time, sales of the Maruti Swift have been declining continuously.
+In the past few months, the Hyundai Grand i10 sold around 500 units more than the Swift.
 However, once the new Maruti Swift 2018 is launched, the car will likely manage to regain is position in the top 3 monthly grocers.